TophatSynth/grimdark_fantasy_land/Organistations/The Wardens of the Shattered Veil.md

 - The Ward - The entirety of the Conclave, the overarching web that holds it in existence, with the Lords in the Center and the Bands uniformly spread out.

-- The Band (The Blackband?, The Cell?, The Pack?, The Kin?) - The smallest and closest unit of Wardens.
-Typically comprised of 4-8 members
+- The Band (The Blackband?, The Cell?, The Pack?, The Kin?)
+	- The smallest and closest unit of Wardens.
+	- Typically comprised of 4-8 members
+	- Trained and bound together
+	- Mutations compliment each other
+	- One cohesive unit.
+More like Family than comrades
 <br>
 - Lord Commander - Military Leader
 - Lord Librarian - Spiritual Leader